RiccardoElena/zGenny-Fake-Login-Fullstack/README.md

 4. Run the commands
    `use zgenny_scam`
    `db.users.find()`
-   in the Mongo Shell to see all the register user
+   in the Mongo Shell to see all the registered Users